HeinKhantZaw/HuaweiAndroidTraining/Day3/startServiceExample/README.md

 ---
 Called by the system to notify a Service that it is no longer used and is being removed.
 The service should clean up any resources it holds (threads, registered receivers, etc) at this point.
 Upon return, there will be no more calls in to this Service object and it is effectively dead.
 Do not call this method directly.

+Additional notes
+---
+Although there are started and bound services separately, service can work both ways — it can be started (to run indefinitely) and also allow binding.
+It's simply a matter of whether you implement a couple of callback methods: onStartCommand() to allow components to start it and onBind() to allow binding.